- Recording (plans / case notes) takes time and often responds to different demands

 Meaningful and Measurable

-The ESRC funded Meaningful and Measurable project involved 8 health, social care carer and children’s organisations in Scotland & Wales.
+The ESRC funded Meaningful and Measurable project involved 8 health and social care organisations in Scotland & Wales.
 We collectively identified 5 criteria for outcomes focused recording.

 An earlier guide on recording outcomes from 2011 illustrates some common errors and solutions Recording Outcomes in Care and Support